 - Gradient applied in z-axis to select axial slice

 - Gradient echo signal received (combination of all signals along the x-axis)

 - Each frequency relates to location along x-axis

-- Each frequencies amplitude measured to give brightness
+- Each frequency's amplitude gives the signal brightness